George E. Jonas: Camp Rising Sun opens

 According to camp alumnus Pete Seeger, Jonas originally wanted to call the camp "Rising Son" and make a play on words.
 Jonas felt that for teenagers to rise in the world, they needed to be exposed to other types of people, so he intentionally invited boys of different backgrounds to his camp.
-(When Seeger attended the camp, it was in the very early years and campers were all from New York City; the differing backgrounds were religious.)
+Early on, campers were all from New York City, from a variety of religious backgrounds.

 The camp was eventually named "Camp Rising Sun" and the first campers arrived the following summer, in 1930.
 The first group consisted of 17 boys, but in later years, the number grew to 60.
 Jonas interviewed potential campers, looking for disadvantaged boys who nonetheless showed promise.
 He became fondly known by all as "Freddie", though no one, including Jonas, could recall how the nickname became established.

 Jonas continued in the family business till his retirement at the age of 57, at which point he began to devote himself full-time to the business of recruiting boys for the camp.
 His efforts took him all across the United States and around the world.
 When recruiting, he would tell boys that the camp was free, but they would be asked to later on pass along the benefits they gained from going to other people.
 Jonas settled on the qualifying ages for the camp because he felt that the period between ages 14 and 16 was crucial.
 A child was just coming out of childhood and did not yet possess a lot of prejudice, but had a lot of curiosity.
 Jonas said, "That's when a person begins trying consciously to shape his own life, to work out a purpose."

-Other than Seeger, notable campers include Itamar Rabinovich, a former Israeli ambassador to the United States and president of Tel Aviv University; Neil Leon Rudenstine, President Emeritus, Harvard University; Richard Rabinowitz, American historian; Ji Chaozhu, translator for Mao Zedong and Zhou En-lai, Chinese ambassador to Britain, Under-Secretary-General of the United Nations; Naomi Gleit, senior director of product management at Facebook; Dutch politician Dick Dolman; and filmmaker Darren Aronofsky.
+Other than Seeger, notable campers include Itamar Rabinovich, a former Israeli ambassador to the United States and president of Tel Aviv University; Neil Leon Rudenstine, President Emeritus, Harvard University; Richard Rabinowitz, American historian; Ji Chaozhu, translator for Mao Zedong and Zhou Enlai, Chinese ambassador to Britain, Under-Secretary-General of the United Nations; Naomi Gleit, senior director of product management at Facebook; Dutch politician Dick Dolman; and filmmaker Darren Aronofsky.

 Jonas died in Rhinebeck on August 25, 1978, leaving his fortune to the foundation for continued operation of the camp.
 He is buried in the Salem Fields Cemetery in Brooklyn.